Scottsdale Xeriscape Garden shows that saving water can be beautiful.

 A winding path leads to the Mesquite Bosque, where spiraling concrete walls wind to the bottom of a bowl-like space, creating a naturalistic amphitheater that also acts as a water-collection basin when it rains.
 Mesquite bosques, or groves, were once prevalent along streams and rivers throughout the Sonoran Desert, according to the garden’s website, and this design references that natural history.

 The most spectacular feature of the garden is an environmental artwork by Lorna Jordan called Terraced Cascade, a stair-stepping series of stone retaining walls that evokes a cascading waterfall and that collects and absorbs rainwater when it comes.
 Masses of white-trunked palo blanco trees (Acacia willardiana), small grasses, agaves, and desert marigolds fill the terraced beds.
 If you still need convincing that you can grow a beautiful garden that doesn’t waste water, visit Scottsdale Xeriscape Garden in person.
 You’ll see that there’s nothing “zero” about this xeriscape.

 A version of this article first appeared at Digging.

 From time to time, Water – Use It Wisely features guest bloggers who write about topics related to water and water conservation.
 Pam Penick, who blogs about hot-climate gardening at Digging, is author of Lawn Gone!
 Low-Maintenance, Sustainable, Attractive Alternatives for Your Yard and a garden designer in Austin, Texas.

 A big “thank you!” to Pam for contributing to the Water – Use It Wisely blog.
 For those in Arizona, please visit our Xeriscape resources page for more information on planning, maintaining and efficiently watering a xeriscape landscape.
-There are also there are a variety of (Arizona) landscape rebates available at http://waterawarenessmonth.com/rebates.html.
+There are also a variety of (Arizona) landscape rebates available at http://waterawarenessmonth.com/rebates.php.